system-pclub/GFuzz/README.md

 ## 3. Tab Table-2-Bug

-This tab shows the detailed information of the detected bugs, including which application version we found a bug (Column B), where we report a bug (Column E), what is the current status of a filed bug report (Columns G--J), bug categories (Columns L--V), whether GCatch can detect a bug (Column X), the reasons why GCatch fails (Columns Y--AC), and the unit test we used to find a bug (columns AE--AF).
+This tab shows the detailed information of the detected bugs, including at which application version we found a bug (Column B), where we report a bug (Column E), what is the current status of a filed bug report (Columns G-J), bug categories (Columns L-V), whether GCatch can detect a bug (Column X), the reasons why GCatch fails (Columns Y-AC), and the unit test we used to find a bug (columns AE-AF).

 Users can execute the following command to apply GFuzz to fuzz an application (e.g., Kubernetes) of a particular version